ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 primitives used to implement atomic read-modify-write (RMW) operations.
 A typical RMW sequence might play out as
 follows:

-- `ll` places a "reservation" on a particular memory address.
+- `ll` places a "reservation" on a particular virtual memory address.
 - Subsequent instructions take the value at this address and perform some operation on it:
   - For example, maybe a counter variable is reserved and incremented.
-- `sc` is called and the modified value is stored at the reserved address only if it has not been modified since the reservation was placed.
+- `sc` is called and the modified value is stored at the reserved address only if the memory reservation is still intact.
+This guarantees that the value has not been modified since the reservation was placed.

 This RMW sequence ensures that if another thread or process modifies a target memory address while an atomic update is being performed, the atomic update will fail.